ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-stack-suffix.md

 export class MyConstruct extends Construct {
   constructor(scope: Construct, id: string) {
     super(scope, id);

-    const bucket = new Bucket(this, "MyBucket");
+    // ✅ When the suffix "Construct" is not added, it is permitted. const bucket = new Bucket(this, "MyBucket");
   }
 }